aws-samples/serverless-patterns/apigw-lambda-authorizer/README.md

 # Amazon API Gateway REST API with Resource Policy

-The SAM template deploys an Amazon API Gateway REST API endpoint that uses a Resource Policy for access control.
-The Resource Policy explicitly blacklists a list of IP ranges and also explicitly whitelists another list of IP ranges.
-If allowed by the Resource Policy, API Gateway will forward the request to a Lambda function which will output the received event object.
+The SAM template deploys an Amazon API Gateway REST API endpoint that uses a Lambda Token Authorizer for access control.

+If the request to the endpoint does not include a 'authorizationToken' header, the Lambda Authorizer will not be invoked and API Gateway will return a 401 Forbidden.
+If the request to the endpoint includes a 'authorizationToken' header, the Lambda Authorizer will be invoked and its response will depend on the value of the 'authorizationToken' header.
+If the value of 'authorizationToken' header is 'unauthorized', API Gateway will return a 401 Unauthorized error.
+If the value of 'authorizationToken' header is 'Bearer deny', API Gateway will return a 403 error.
+Only if the value of 'authorizationToken' header is 'Bearer allow', API Gateway will successfully invoke the Lambda integration and return a 200.
+For any other case, API Gateway will return a 500 error.

 Note: when deploying this pattern, *CAPABILITY_IAM* is required.

-Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/apigw-resource-policy](https://serverlessland.com/patterns/apigw-resource-policy)
+Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/apigw-lambda-authorizer](https://serverlessland.com/patterns/apigw-lambda-authorizer)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.